Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Detecting the key player

-and to $x_{at}$ otherwise.
+Using the results provided in the proof of Proposition 4 it is useful to illustrate the mixed predictor scenario via a simple example of a predictive regression with two active predictors, say $y_{t+1}=\theta_{0}+\beta_{an}x_{at}+\beta_{bn}x_{bt}+u_{t+1}$ with $x_{at} \in {\cal I}_{1}^{*}$, $x_{bt}\in {\cal I}_{2}^{*}$ and as before $\beta_{an}=\beta_{a}^{*}/n^{1/4}$ and $\beta_{bn}=\beta_{b}^{*}/n^{(1+2\alpha)/4}$.
+Proposition 4(ii) clearly applies and implies that $\hat{j}_{n}$ or $\hat{j}_{n}^{d}$ will asymptotically point to either $x_{at}$ or $x_{bt}$.
+More specifically (see proof of Proposition 4), we have that $\hat{j}_{n}$ or $\hat{j}_{n}^{d}$ will asymptotically point to $x_{bt}$ (the persistent predictor) if and to $x_{at}$ otherwise.
 It is now interesting to observe from (\ref{eq:eq25}) that $\hat{j}_{n}$ or $\hat{j}_{n}^{d}$ is expected to pick $x_{bt}$ when the squared slope associated with this predictor exceeds the {\it scaled} slope of $x_{at}$ with the scaling factor given by the ratio of the variances of the two predictors.
 As the ratio of these variances is likely to be small due the higher persistence of $x_{bt}$ the procedure is also more likely to identify the persistent predictor unless the slope associated with $x_{at}$ is particularly large relative to that of $x_{bt}$.
 More generally, these results suggest that the key player selected by our proposed methods will depend on the relative magnitude of its associated slope combined with its relative variance (relative to the remaining active predictors).
 Thus when it comes to where $\hat{j}_{n}$ or $\hat{j}_{n}^{d}$ point asymptotically, there will be a trade-off between slope strength and variance dominance.